 The typical charter catamaran accommodates three or four couples sailing for one to two weeks in the Caribbean or Mediterranean.
-Usually they will provision once, sail a few daylight hours, eat out more than a typical cruiser, and anchor or moor for the night.
+They provision once, sail a few daylight hours, eat out more than a typical cruiser, and anchor or moor for the night.

-Most cruisers spend over 90% of their time at anchor or a dock.
-They provision repeatedly and usually for many months at a time.
-Many cruisers rarely eat out at restaurants.
-And most importantly, cruisers sometimes sail non-stop through the night for multiple days or weeks when making a passage between cruising destinations.
+Compare that to how most cruisers actually live.
+Most cruisers spend over 90% of their time at anchor or on a dock.
+They provision repeatedly, often for many months at a time.
+Many rarely eat out.
+And when making a passage between cruising destinations, they sometimes sail non-stop through the night for days or even weeks.

-Unfortunately for liveaboard cruisers interested in catamarans, the market is dominated by enormous, often very expensive, four cabin-four head charter models.
-In fact, our analysis of sales data suggests that about 38% of the market consists of Lagoon catamarans and over 50% are Lagoon or Fountaine Pajots.
+Unfortunately, the market is dominated by enormous, expensive, four-cabin-four-head charter models.
+Our analysis of sales data shows that about 38% of the market is Lagoon catamarans, and over 50% are Lagoon or Fountaine Pajot.
 In addition, 90% of the market consists of catamarans over 38 feet in length.
-Please see the infographic.

 Prout 37 Snowgoose